stecanossa/FourierTiler/README.md

 ---------------

 Fourier Tiler is provided either as (1) Windows executable or (2) python script.
-The first option gives access to a Graphical User Interface facilitating the use of the program, while preventing more coding-savvy users from modifying it.
+The first option, available within the release, gives access to a Graphical User Interface facilitating the use of the program, while preventing more coding-savvy users from modifying it.
 The second option is still very user friendly and easy to use, but is kept light by not having any user interface (except for the simple command line).
 This version allows anyone to modify the underlying code.